+SUBMITTED BY: Tom Fagart

-On Christmas Eve, 24 December 1864, the Confederate fortress of Fort Fisher (aka The Gibraltar of The South) located near Wilmington, North Carolina at the mouth of the Cape Fear River came under attack by Union Naval and Army forces.
+On Christmas Eve, 24 December 1864, the Confederate fortress of Fort Fisher (aka The Gibraltar of The South), located near Wilmington, North Carolina at the mouth of the Cape Fear River, came under attack by Union Naval and Army forces.
 Sixty Union ships took part in this assault.
-This is considered to be the First Battle of Fort Fisher.
-This taskforce was led by Maj.
+This was considered the First Battle of Fort Fisher.
+This task force was led by Maj.
 Gen. Benjamin Butler.
 On the second day of the assault, Butler started landing Union troops.
-The weather conditions were worsening, and when he received word that Confederate troops were reinforcing the fort and other defenses around Fort Fisher he abandoned the operation and declared Fort Fisher to be impregnable.
+The weather conditions were worsening, and when he received word that Confederate troops were reinforcing the fort and other defenses around Fort Fisher, he abandoned the operation and declared Fort Fisher to be impregnable.
 He was relieved of duty within two weeks and Maj.
 Gen. Alfred H. Terry was appointed as his replacement.

-When Fort Fisher fell, the exact number of Confederate forces captured at Fort Fisher in not certain but what is known is that of all the Confederate forces captured, the vast majority or 1,154 men were sent to the Elmira Prison in Elmira, New York.
-Other Union prison camps received prisoners from Fort Fisher.
-639 were sent to Point Lookout Prison, Maryland, 97 sent to Fort Columbus Prison in New York Harbor, 61 sent to Fort Delaware Prison, Delaware, and 22 sent to Fort Morgan Prison, Virginia.
-The Union Navy ships used to transport the prisoners were: California, DeMolay, General Lyon, and North Point.
+When Fort Fisher fell, the exact number of Confederate forces captured at Fort Fisher was not certain, but what is known is that of all the Confederate forces captured, the vast majority or 1,154 men were sent to the Elmira Prison in Elmira, New York.
+Other Union prison camps received prisoners from Fort Fisher: 639 were sent to Point Lookout Prison, Maryland, 97 sent to Fort Columbus Prison in New York Harbor, 61 sent to Fort Delaware Prison, Delaware, and 22 sent to Fort Morgan Prison, Virginia.
+The Union Navy ships used to transport the prisoners were the California, DeMolay, General Lyon, and North Point.

 The journey of the Fort Fisher men to Elmira began with boarding them on steamers bound for New York Harbor at the port of Jersey City, New Jersey across the river from New York City.
-When Fort Fisher fell and the Confederate soldiers were captured, they were captured without their winter clothing and blankets due to the fact that they did not fight in their heavier winter clothing and also due to their barracks being burnt due to the naval bombardment.
-The further north the steamers went, the colder the weather became and the plight of the Fort Fisher men began at sea.
+When Fort Fisher fell and the Confederate soldiers were captured, they were without their winter clothing and blankets due to the fact that they did not fight in their heavier winter clothing.
+Furthermore, their barracks were burnt due to the naval bombardment, so many supplies had been destroyed.
+The further north the steamers went, the colder the weather became, and the plight of the Fort Fisher men worsened.

-All seriously wounded Confederate prisoners were sent to Union Army hospitals at Point Lookout, Maryland, Fort Monroe Prison, Virginia, and Fort Delaware, Delaware.
+All seriously wounded Confederate prisoners were sent to Union Army hospitals at the following locations: Point Lookout, Maryland; Fort Monroe Prison, Virginia; and Fort Delaware, Delaware.
 The combined Union Army and Navy casualties were: 266 dead, 1,018 wounded, and 57 missing.